stenvala/aws-cdk-legos/g1-ts-hello-world/README.md

 # What's here?

-Very basic cdk stack with lambda and api gw.
+Very basic cdk stack with Lambda and API gateway.
 Lambda returns message and information about event that triggered it and environment.

 ![plot](../sketches/only-lambda.png)